-Ineffective assistance of counsel occurs when a defendant’s lawyer lacks the time, experience, or professional responsibility to provide adequate representation.
+Ineffective assistance of counsel occurs when a defendant’s lawyer lacks the resources, experience, or professional responsibility to provide adequate representation.
 This violates a defendant’s Fifth Amendment right to due process and their Sixth Amendment right to effective counsel and a fair trial.

 IAC is sometimes referred to simply as bad lawyering.
 Examples include failure to investigate a defense, failure to cross-examine or object when necessary, and failure to enlist experts to challenge the prosecution’s evidence.